In Douglas County, we know where we've been and where we're going.

 Now that same inexpensive power is luring data centers and other Internet-based companies.

-Our Pangborn Memorial Airport offers direct commuter flights to Seattle and Portland, a service we take great pride in.
+Pangborn Memorial Airport offers direct flights to Seattle, a service we take great pride in.

 But the airport terminal and runways and adjacent business parks wouldn't be in place if not for a true partnership between our port and the Port of Chelan County.
 By working together, we are more effective and efficient.

 The mighty Columbia and the Cascade foothills power recreation and provide a stunning geographic backdrop.
 That, in turn, has attracted second homes and visitor-based cottage industries and entrepreneurs.